Course of Action

 With forty years of experience, Santiago Varela Ullastres notes that a five-star competition such as the Saut Hermès and its limited surface area demand “150%” focus from the designer when meticulously configuring the combinations of obstacles and turns.

-The difficulty of each event is for the rider alone to navigate, maintaining the pace, balance and trajectories required to jump the obstacles judiciously.
+The difficulty of each class is for the rider to navigate; it is the rider alone who must maintain the pace, balance and trajectory required to approach each obstacle with precision.

 As high-level athletes, the competing horses always find a natural solution.
 Having watched Hickstead, Clooney 51, King Edward and the greatest champions of their generations jump, Bodo and Varela Ullastres seek above all to allow the horses to “express themselves with ease” under the spotlights.